A4-Tacks/getopts-macro-rs/README.md

-Using macros to concisely define the getopts
+Use macros to cleanly define getopts options

 ```rust
 use getopts_macro::getopts_options;